perez987/Intel-AX210-wifi6-on-macOS-Sonoma/README.md

 The 2 kexts are available on the OpenIntelWireless site.
 There are 2 ways to install Wi-Fi:

 * `itlwm.kext`: uses `IOEthernetController` instead of `IO80211Family` so the connection spoofs as Ethernet even though it works as wifi.
 It does not use the macOS Wi-Fi menu, instead you have to use the HeliPort application.
 * `AirportItlwm.kext`: uses `IO80211Family` so it works like the rest of the system's Wi-Fi connections.
-It provides minimal Continuity features (Handoff and Universal Clipboard) but appears to have lower stability than `itlwm.kext` and cannot connect to hidden networks.
+It provides minimal Continuity features (Handoff and Universal Clipboard, not always available) but cannot connect to hidden networks.
 No HeliPort needed.

 Both kexts should not be used at the same time, only one of them.
-I have tried both and they seem to have worked well, in my opinion the stability is very similar although with `AirportItlwm.kext` Photos app sometimes displays the "poor network with synchronization paused" message.
+I have tried both and they seem to have worked well.
 The card is well detected, as you can see in Hackintool.

 <p align="left">
 <img width="740" src="AX210 Hackintool.png">